 The availability of hacking tools and programs means that even less skilled hackers can successfully breach corporate computer systems.

 The proliferation of Internet of Things (IoT) devices

-More devices than ever are connected to the internet; estimates are that 27.1 billion devices will be connected worldwide this year.
+More devices are connected to the internet today than ever before; estimates are that 27.1 billion devices will be connected worldwide this year.
 If those devices aren’t secured properly, criminals can exploit IoT vulnerabilities to hack into a company’s systems and steal sensitive data.

 Now that you understand the challenges of corporate cybersecurity and the importance of managing it, let’s move into best practices for implementing a cybersecurity program.

 How Cybersecurity Differs from Compliance